 - P4 ice is seeded by snow falling on calm water or wavy water.
 The crystal size is similar to P3 (fine to medium) and the C axis direction is random.

 Note: even moderate amounts of wind on a lake can break up the A axis needles and dendritic growth that would otherwise become P1 or P2 ice.
 The broken up pieces become 'spicule lake frazil'.
 The pieces are blown down wind, accumulating in rafts or on the upwind side of existing ice or on lee shore or the pond or lake.
 These small broken pieces lead to a finer grained ice similar to P3 and P4 even though snow or discoid frazil is not present.
 Like all primary ice, it sets the grain size and orientation for the underlying secondary ice.
 It may account for much of the ice with grain sizes between P1-P2 and P3-P4.

 Secondary Ice either forms under or on the primary ice.
 Often it is ice that grows (congeals) onto the bottom surface of the existing ice sheet.
-It can also be snow slush or frozen puddles on top of the ice sheet or frazil slush that accumulates on the bottom near a river or stream inlet.
+This type of growth is referred to 'slow growth' as there is minimal supercolling involved It can also be snow slush or frozen puddles on top of the ice sheet or frazil slush that accumulates on the bottom near a river or stream inlet.